Click on an instructor’s name to read their full bio.

 With over a decade’s experience in the music industry, Matt McKinney is an accomplished songwriter having written for film, musicals, rock bands, and television.
 After writing his first musical in high school and being nominated in several statewide competitions for original music, he was accepted into Berklee College of Music’s songwriting department.
 After graduation, he did a number of songwriting jobs including a PBS children’s television show and numerous documentaries.
 He has also worked as a session pianist for genres spanning classical, folk, country, blues, rock, hip-hop, jazz, and indie rock.
 In 2013 he was the musical director for “Legally Blonde: The Musical” Muncie Civic Theater.
 He recently completed his first indie-rock LP under the name Sky Case.
 Mr McKinney’s goal is to teach music by establishing the basic music fundamentals in every student along their musical journey.

 Scott is a classically trained guitarist, with a repertoire that spans five centuries and multiple styles.
 He spent a year in Los Angeles studying at Musician’s Institute in Hollywood, where he studied with Grammy Award-winning classical guitarist/composer, Evan Hirschelman.
 Scott continued his studies at Prairie State College and joined the PSC jazz band, where he won a most outstanding player award at the Lake County Community College Jazz Contest.
-Scott holds an Associates Degree from PSC and currently studies classical guitar at Columbia College Chicago.
+Scott holds a degree in classical guitar from Columbia College Chicago.

 Lyndy Simons-Buglio (voice)